Rish2710/Django_Weather_App/README.md

 ## How It Works

-1. Enter the name of the city in the input field.
+1. Enter the name of the city in the input field.(For multiple cities enter them comma-seperated.)
 2. Submit the form to retrieve the current weather data for that city.
 3. The service will display the following details:
     - Current Temperature: `23.5°C`